-Most all vegetarian meals are easy vegetarian recipes.
-For example, what I usually eat are beans, potatoes and broccoli.
-You can’t get any simpler than that!
+Most all vegetarian meals are fairly easy vegetarian recipes.
+For example, beans, rice, greens, potatoes and broccoli are simple to prepare.
+You can’t get any easier than that!
 I buy ten pound bags of pinto beans from Costco™ that don’t need to be rinsed, so it makes a great sauce when you keep adding water as needed.
 I bake my potatoes for about an hour, and steam broccoli for about five or ten minutes and squeeze lemon on it.
 It makes a great meal for lunch or dinner.

 What’s fantastic about this way of eating is that you not only lose weight and keep it off, you start feeling better, have more energy and will likely live a lot longer.
 You won’t have to worry about heart disease, cancers and diabetes eating simple.
 It’s how the healthiest and longest lived people in the world basically eat.
 Let’s copy them.